$k$-torsionfree modules and Frobenius extensions: quasi -Gorenstein rings

 \section{quasi $k$-Gorenstein rings}

-In this section, we will give an application of the results in last one.
-Recall that a ring $R$ is called \emph{right (left) quasi $k$-Gorenstein} if the right (left) flat dimension of the $i$st term in a minimal injective resolution of $R$ as a right (left) $R$-module is less than or equal to $i+1$ for any $0\leq i\leq k-1$.
-It is well-known that quasi $k$-Gorenstein rings are not left-right symmetric in general, see \cite [Example 2]{Hu2}.
+In this section, we will give an application of the results in Section 3.
+Recall that a ring $R$ is called \emph{right (left) quasi $k$-Gorenstein} if the right (left) flat dimension of the $i$-st term in a minimal injective resolution of $R$ as a right (left) $R$-module is less than or equal to $i$ for any $1\leq i\leq k$.
+If a ring $R$ is both left and right quasi $k$-Gorenstein, then $R$ is said to be a quasi $k$-Gorenstein ring.
+It is well-known that quasi $k$-Gorenstein rings are not left-right symmetric in general; see \cite [Example 2]{Hu2}.

 The following is the main result in this section, which is possible to generate new left (right) quasi $k$-Gorenstein rings.